swift-server/guides/log-levels.md

 As such, `debug` logging should not be overly noisy.
 It should provide a high value understanding of what is going on in the library for end users without diving deep into its internals.
 This is what `trace` is intended for.

 Use `warning` level sparingly.
-Whenever possible, try to rather emit errors to end users that are descriptive enough so they can inspect, log them and figure out the issue.
+Whenever possible, try to rather return or throw `Error` to end users that are descriptive enough so they can inspect, log them and figure out the issue.
 Potentially they may then enable debug logging to find out more about the issue.

 It is okey to log a `warning` "once", for example on system startup.
 This may include some one off "more secure configuration is available, try upgrading to it!" log statement upon a servers startup.
 You may also log warnings from background processes, which otherwise have no other means of informing the end user about some issue.